morrownr/88x2bu/README.md

 This file will be read and applied to the driver on each system boot.

-To change the driver options, there are two options:
+To change the driver options, here are two options:

-Option 1: Edit `88x2bu.conf` with a text editor using a terminal interface.
+Option 1: Edit `88x2bu.conf` with a text editor using a terminal interface:

-Example:
 ```bash
 $ sudo nano /etc/modprobe.d/88x2bu.conf
 ```